ruzcmc/ClickbaitIndo-textclassifier/README.md

 The juPYter notebook contains all the code for the classifier.
 Labeled and unlabeled datasets are available for other researchers / enthusiasts to play with.

-Datasets are labeled by 4 researchers and averaged to reach final category.
+primary-dataset.csv (for additional evaluation) are labeled by 4 researchers and averaged to reach final category.

 Academic article will be published accordingly after the project is concluded.